ac72177/moondial/README.md

 ### User Stories

 - As a user, I want to be able to make and add an observation to a list of observations
-- As a user, I want to select an entry from my past observations to see
+- As a user, I want to select an entry from my past observations to see (not in GUI)
 - As a user, I want to see a list of my past observations that have not been deleted
 - As a user, I want to see a summary of my past observations categorized by moon phase
 - As a user, I want to select observations to delete
 - As a user, I want to be able to save my current list of observations to file
 - As a user, I want to be able to automatically load my previous list of observations from file when the program starts
-- As a user, I want to be able to automatically save my observations when I quit
+- As a user, I want to be able to automatically save my observations when I quit (not in GUI)

+### Instructions for Grader
+- You can generate the first required event by clicking on any moon phase, and clicking on any angle, then clicking observe.
+The top Left panel will update with the currently selected states as you click them.
+The entry list and sorted list will only update when you click observe.
+- You can generate the second required event by clicking remove next to the entry item you want to remove.
+Both the sorted and entry list in the Right panel will update as well as the Top Left panel.
+- You can locate my visual component by selecting a moon phase, this will change the image displayed on the angle selection buttons.
+- You can save the state of my application by clicking the save button
+- You can reload the state of my application by running the application (it loads automatically)